SirHammouD/SirHammouD/README.md

 ### Hi there 👋

 I'm Ali Hammoud, a Computer Engineer, a passionate Android Developer, & a freelance Software Engineer.
-My goal is to find new innovative solutions in new creative ways.
+My goal is to find innovative solutions in creative ways.

 - 🔭 I’m currently working on a Crypto Marketplace application using Polygon Technology on the Ethereum Blockchain.
 - 🌱 I’m currently learning Kotlin & Jetpack.